Daily High to Daily Low: Is It Safe to Buy Under Armour Inc. (UA)?

-Under Armour Inc. (NYSE:UA) went up by 2.19% from its latest closing price compared to the recent 1-year high of $21.83.
-The company’s stock price has collected -2.21% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Future of Work Here Today: Asana Launches App for Zoom to Reimagine Meetings
+Under Armour Inc. (NYSE:UA) went up by 0.96% from its latest closing price compared to the recent 1-year high of $21.83.
+The company’s stock price has collected 6.46% of gains in the last five trading sessions.
+Press Release reported on 07/21/21 that Future of Work Here Today: Asana Launches App for Zoom to Reimagine Meetings

 >> 7 Top Picks for the Post-Pandemic Economy <<